Immigration

 Race and the Law

-Discussion – 2 hours.
+Discussion — 2 units.
 This course will examine major cases, statutes, and events in the law, both on the books and in action, dealing with nonwhites.
 The course will include discussion of the situation of African Americans, Asians, Indigenous People, and Latinx People, from the Colonial era to the present.
 In addition to examining legal doctrine and policy, it will explore how the contemporary United States has been shaped by racial discrimination.

 Administrative Law

-Lecture - 3 hours.
+Lecture — 3 units.
 Course examines how the U.S. Constitution and the federal Administrative Procedure Act constrain and regulate decision making by government agencies and officials.
 Topics include administrative due process, separation of powers, delegation of authority to agencies, procedural requirements for agency adjudication and rulemaking, and the extent and limits of judicial review.
 This course is highly recommended for anyone intending to practice in any public law area or at the intersection of public/private law.

 Advanced Criminal Procedure

-Discussion - 3 hours.
+Discussion — 3 units.
 This course examines a range of issues, including bail, charging decisions, preliminary hearings, discovery, statute of limitations, venue, joinder and severance, pleas, plea bargaining, assistance of counsel, trial, double jeopardy, sentencing, appeal and collateral remedies.
 This course will have a short essay assignment, midterm exam, and a final exam.

 Final Assessment: Exam